International Workers' Day: Ecuador

 In Ecuador, 1 May is an official public holiday known as Labour Day.
 People do not go to work and spend time with their relatives or gather for demonstrations.

 El Salvador

 1 May is an official public holiday known as Labour Day.

 Guatemala

 1 May is an official public holiday known as Labour Day.

 Haiti

 1 May is an official public holiday known as Agriculture and Labour Day.

 Honduras

 1 May is an official holiday, known as "Labour Day" within Honduras.

 Mexico

-1 May is a federal holiday.
-It also commemorates the Cananea Strike of 1906 in the Mexican state of Sonora.
+1 May is a public holiday.

 Panama

 1 May is an official public holiday, known as "Labour Day" within Panama.

 Paraguay

 1 May is an official public holiday, known as "Labour Day" within Paraguay.

 Peru

 1 May is an official public holiday, known as "Labour Day" within Peru.

 Saint Kitts and Nevis

 In Saint Kitts and Nevis, Labour Day is a public holiday on the first Monday in May.